Azure/azure-sdk-tools/eng/common/asset-sync/README.md

 #### Disadvantages of `Git SubModules`

 - Submodules can’t do part of a repository.
 The only way one could effectively trim a submodule would be to clone with depth which would leave things in a detached head state.
 The goal here is to minimize clone and sync times without negating the ability, or requiring the entire enlistment, to do updates.
 - Extremely unwieldy.
 The method for updating them locally is quite manual, and there is as far as I can tell no way to directly tie a submodule's commits to the main repos commits.
 They're still totally separate repositories.
 [As reviewable in their docs](https://git-scm.com/book/en/v2/Git-Tools-Submodules), git submodules aren't quite intended for large collaboration or projects.
 Especially not with multiple moving parts under the submodule.
+Not only this, but with submodules in place,

+### `Git Subtrees`

+TODO: Read about this option.

 ### `Git lfs`